keptn/keptn.github.io/content/docs/develop/how_to/quality_gate/sli/index.md

 * [Prometheus](../../monitoring/prometheus/sli-provider/#configure-custom-prometheus-slis)

-## Add SLI configuration to Service, Stage, or Project
+## Add SLI configuration to a Service, Stage, or Project

 **Important:** In the following commands, the value of the `resourceUri` must specifiy the SLI-provider that can fetch the declared SLIs.
 In case of Dynatrace, for example, the value of the `resourceUri` must be: `dynatrace/sli.yaml`.